gitter-badger/pipeflow/README.md

-**Note** This project is under development and unsuitable for production.
+**Note** Pipe.js is under development since it's unsuitable for production.

 # Pipe.js
 Pipe.js is a lightweight and cross-platform pipeline library written in JavaScript.